team2393/FRC2024/README.md

 On https://github.com/team2393/frc2024, there will be an option to "Compare & Pull Request".
 A pull request can be used to review changes, maybe work on some follow-up to add to the branch.
 Finally, the pull request can be "merged".

+In VS Code, click on the branch name in the bottom left status bar, select the "main" branch again, then "Pull" from the Source Control view.